Today Halifax West Practiced a Lockdown Drill

 Please be assured that staff at our school will spend time discussing the importance of this procedure with students prior to running a drill.
 We will also take time after the drill to remind them that it was only a practice and there was no danger.
 When possible, our School Liaison Officer may assist us in conducting the lockdown drills just as the Fire Department assists with evacuation drills.

 In the event of an actual lockdown, parents are reminded not to call the school or drive to the school.
 It's also important not to call or text your child, since a ringing cell phone may draw unwanted or unsafe attention.
-Instead, they must go to Soccer Nova Scotia where communications personnel will be available to provide information
+Instead, parents and guardians must go to Soccer Nova Scotia where communications personnel will be available to provide information.